All the Things That I Need

 “If you could just sign this please,” she requested politely, reaching a bit deeper into the same pocket to pull out a pen.

-She was not expecting the warm smile that greeted her when she looked toward the client again.
+She was not expecting the warm smile that greeted her when she looked at the client again.
 His brown eyes appreciated her mischievously as he lowered his hood, revealing that his silvery-white hair had grown a bit longer since the last time she’d seen him.
-He face was still the same as she remembered, only now he had a tiny diamond nose piercing that complimented his features.
+His face was still the same as she remembered, only now he had a tiny diamond nose piercing that complimented his features.

 “Scott?”
 Madeline questioned, returning his smile.